APiercey/apiercey.github.io/content/pages/about.md

 My interests in Software Development is in Lean Practicies, Domain Driven Design, Technical Leadership, and Continous Delivery.
 My personal goal is to help the teams I work in to deliver predictably and make our job less difficult to plan ahead.

-Aside from work, I love Sci-Fi and fantasy and currently through working my way through Stephen King's Dark Tower series.
+Aside from work, I love Sci-Fi and Fantasy and currently through working my way through Stephen King's Dark Tower series.

 ## What to expect here?